 Yes, they may have taken smaller actions already, like downloading a resource and engaging with your email content.
 But you want a bigger action…

 It’s important to note that only a small percentage of prospects will make it to this level.

-But when you take steps to improve your funnel, you can maximize the number of leads that moves forward from each step.
+But when you take steps to improve your funnel, you can maximize the number of leads that move forward at each step.